Elizabeth Simbiwa Sogbo-Tortu

-Elizabeth Simbiwa Sogbo-Tortu is a Sierra Leonean woman who was barred from her bid to become Paramount Chief of Nimiyama Chiefdom in Sierra Leone because of her gender.
+Elizabeth Simbiwa Sogbo-Tortu is a Sierra Leonean woman who was barred from her bid to become Paramount Chief of Nimiyama Chiefdom in Sierra Leone because of her sex.

 Bid for Paramount Chieftaincy

 In 2009, Sogbo-Tortu sought to become the paramount chief of the Nimiyama Chiefdom in Sierra Leone.

 At the time, women were barred from holding chieftainships in Northern Province and much of the east of the country, but female chiefs were allowed in the south of the country.

 Conflict with the Poro Society

 Sogbo-Tortu was one of ten contenders for the position.
-She was first born in a ruling house and the 2009 Chieftain Act made it legal for the children of former chieftains to compete for the chieftainship, despite their gender.
+She was first born in a ruling house and the 2009 Chieftain Act made it legal for the children of former chieftains to compete for the chieftainship, regardless of sex.
 As such, Sogbo-Tortu was legally qualified to bid since her father was the former chief.

 In spite of this, she was barred from standing for the chieftaincy due to regional tradition.
 In order to qualify for Paramount Chief in the Kono District, candidates must be members of the ancient, all-male Poro Society which do not accept women in their ranks.
 The conflict arose because she was not a member.